bryik/aframe-ball-throw/README.md

 Playable with **HTC Vive**.

-This repository contains a small demonstration of A-Frame with vive controllers and physics powered by [A-Frame Extras](https://github.com/donmccurdy/aframe-extras).
+This repository contains a small demonstration of A-Frame with vive controllers and physics powered by [A-Frame Extras](https://github.com/donmccurdy/aframe-extras) and [A-Frame Physics System](https://github.com/donmccurdy/aframe-physics-system).
 Grab a ball and chuck it at the stack of boxes!

 ### Expansion and Experimentation